appsec2008/ACNBP/README.md

         yarn dev
         ```
         This will typically start the Next.js development server on `http://localhost:9002`.
         The first time you run the app, an `agent_registry.db` SQLite file will be created in the project root (or `/tmp/` in production-like Vercel builds).
+This database is used by the ANS simulation parts of the platform.

     *   **For Genkit (AI Flows - if you want to inspect/develop flows locally):**
         In a separate terminal, you can run the Genkit development server: